-God, this day, God in leather sandals, He saw, He understood, that sometimes in our questions we are searching, seeking, asking; and sometimes in our questions we are hiding, rationalising, deflecting.
-Our questions themselves reveal other answers, answers we don’t tell ourselves, answers like: what we really care about beneath all the throbbing layers of our heart; what we’re truly living for underneath all the clever answers in our minds; and what we are avoiding, in the darkest corners of our souls.
+God, this day, God in leather sandals, He saw, He understood, that sometimes in our questions we are searching, seeking or asking, and sometimes in our questions we are hiding, rationalising and deflecting.
+Our questions themselves reveal other answers, answers we don’t tell ourselves, answers like: what we really care about beneath all the throbbing layers of our heart, what we’re truly living for underneath all the clever answers in our minds and what we are avoiding, in the darkest corners of our souls.

 So Jesus, He responds to this man’s questions, with two more questions, inviting him on a quest.

 ‘“What is written in the Law?” he replied.
 “How do you read it?”’
 Luke 10:26

 These two questions often have two very different answers, as different as the shape of a broken human heart is, to the beating heart of God: What is written in the inky lines of Scripture?
 And what is the lens through which you read it?
 The first question asks about the shape of God’s heart, revealed in His word, and is an invitation to embark on a quest to seek Him further.
 But the second question searches out the shape of a human heart, as it comes into the presence of God’s word, and is an invitation to embark on a quest to know oneself.
 To reveal oneself.
 Jesus is saying, ‘This is where God’s heart is.
 Where is yours?
 ‘Where are you?’.